vl4ds/Documentation/getting-started.rst

 Getting Started
 ===============

-Welcome, new SmartThings developer!
-This guide is intended to get you up and running with the SmartThings development platform as quickly as possible.
+This tutorial is intended to get you up and running with the SmartThings development platform - we'll walk through from setup to running your own SmartApp.

-SmartThings allows developers to program the physical world.
-We think that's pretty cool, and think you will too.
+SmartApps are Groovy-based programs that allow a user to tap into the capabilities of their devices to automate their lives.
+Think of them as the intelligence between our physical devices.

 What You Need
 -------------

 - A SmartThings hub that has been configured.
 Some devices would be good too, but not required.
 - Experience with some form of programming.
 SmartThings uses the `Groovy programming language <http://groovy.codehaus.org>`__.
 You don't need to be a Groovy Ninja, but some familiarity with programming is assumed.
-- A sense of adventure and a willingness to learn!

 What We Will Build
 ------------------

-We'll walk you through setup to running your own SmartApp.
-SmartApps are Groovy-based programs that allow a user to tap into the capabilities of their devices to automate their lives.
-Think of them as the intelligence between our physical devices.
+We are going to build a SmartApp that turns on a light when a door opens.

 Here's the recipe for our app: *When a door opens, turn on a light.
 When the door closes, turn the light off.*